JianghaoWu/JianghaoWu.github.io/_pages/about.md

 #### Bio

-I am a tenure-track Assistant Professor at the [Department of Electronic Engineering](https://www.ee.tsinghua.edu.cn/), [Tsinghua University](https://www.tsinghua.edu.cn/en/).
-Previously, I was a postdoc researcher in the same department, advised by Prof. Bowen Zhou.
-I received Ph.D. at the Department of Computer Science and Technology,  Tsinghua Univeristy in 2023, advised by Prof. Hai-Tao Zheng and also co-advised by Prof. Zhiyuan Liu.
+I am a PhD student at [Monash University](https://www.monash.edu/), with a Master's degree from the [University of Electronic Science and Technology of China (UESTC)](https://www.uestc.edu.cn/), where I was supervised by Prof. [Guotai Wang](https://scholar.google.com.hk/citations?user=Z2sFN4EAAAAJ&hl=en) and Prof. [Shaoting Zhang](https://scholar.google.com.hk/citations?user=oiBMWK4AAAAJ&hl=en).
+I am a member of [HiLab](https://hilab.uestc.edu.cn/).

 #### Research
-My research spans the areas of natural language processing and machine learning.
-Currently I am working on theories and *scalable* methods for developing reasoning intelligence that balances exploration and learning.
-I am also interested in how specialized general reasoners can facilitate scientific innovations.
+My research focus on post-training adaptation of medical AI models, ranging from lightweight deep learning networks to large-scale foundation models.
+My research explores domain adaptation, test-time training, and self-supervised learning to enhance the reasoning-time robustness and generalizability of visual, language, and multi-modal systems in real-world medical scenarios.